PCORnet-DRN-OC/PCORnet-Data-Curation/README.md

 CDM specifications are available at [http://www.pcornet.org/pcornet-common-data-model/](http://www.pcornet.org/pcornet-common-data-model/).

 ### Acknowledgments
-This code package was developed by the Data Curation Development Team in the DRN OC, with members from the Duke Clinical Research Institute.
+This code package was developed by the Data Curation Development Team at Duke Clinical Research Institute.